Slovenian yields surge after PM loses party leadership

 “It’s negative because the EU is trying to push them into a full bailout package which might have some more risks but on the other hand there are other ways in which even the report says this gap might be solved.”

-Elsewhere in the market, Spanish 10-year yields slipped back towards 8-1/2-year lows after Fitch upgraded Spain’s ratings against a backdrop of generally improved appetite for the debt of euro zone peripheral economies.
+Elsewhere in the market, Spanish 10-year yields slipped back towards 8-1/2-year lows after Fitch upgraded Spain’s ratings against a backcloth of generally improved appetite for the debt of euro zone peripheral economies.

-Fitch lifted Spain’s outlook by one notch to BBB+ after the market close on Friday, three notches above sub-investment grade, citing better financing conditions.
+Fitch lifted Spain’s outlook by one notch to BBB+ after the market close on Friday, three notches above sub-investment grade, saying its financing conditions had improved.

 Fitch had earlier improved the outlook on Italy, which along with Spain was at the forefront of the region’s debt crisis two years ago.
 S&P also raised its rating on bailed-out Cyprus, suggesting the recovery was spreading to the peripheral states left most exposed to the financial crisis.

-Spanish 10-year yields fell 1 basis point to 3.06 percent, not far from an 8-1/2-year low of 3.04 percent hit last week.
-Equivalent Italian yields were 3.14 percent, staying within reach of a record low of 3.07 percent plumbed a week ago.
+Spanish 10-year yields fell 2 basis points to 3.07 percent, not far from an 8-1/2-year low of 3.04 percent hit last week.
+Equivalent Italian yields were a touch up at 3.12 percent but stayed within reach of a record low of 3.07 percent plumbed a week ago.

 The European Central Bank’s looser monetary policy has encouraged investors hunting for higher returns to bet on recovery in countries worst affected by the debt crisis.